 11 - TE - Bob Rippentrop - Fresno State - poor pick

-Never played a down for the Buccaneers - had been used extensively as a blocking tight end in college and had a grand total of four, yes four career receptions in his entire college time.
 Never played football in the NFL at all.
+Had been used extensively as a blocking tight end in college and had a grand total of four, yes four career receptions in his entire college time.

 12 - DT - David Logan - Pittsburgh - superb pick